 How much does it cost to do dog sports?

 That depends entirely on your goals!
-Most of our sports classes are $160 for 6 weeks on an ongoing schedule.
-Different sports have different entry fees- typically around $20 to $30 per run.
+Most of our sports classes are around $175 for 6 weeks on an ongoing schedule.
+Different sports have different entry fees- typically around $25 to $35 per class.
 Most organizations require 3 qualifying runs (Qs) under at least two judges to earn a title, at which point you'll move to the next level.

 Can kids compete in dog sports?